 The park is located at Mile Marker 85.5.
-THE EDUCATION CENTER IS OPEN ONLY ON FRIDAY, SATURDAY AND SUNDAY, from 9 a.m. to 5 p.m.
+THE EDUCATION CENTER IS OPEN THURSDAY THRU MONDAY, (closed Tuesdays & Wednesdays), from 8 a.m. to 5 p.m.
 PLEASE NOTE THOSE HOURS OF OPERATION.
 You WILL need info located inside the Education Center.
 Per park supervisor's orders, DO NOT TRY TO GET INTO THE EDUCATION CENTER off hours, even if a ranger is present.
 Failure to comply will result in the archiving of this EarthCache.

 Key Largo Limestone is the backbone of the entire chain of Florida Keys and is formed of fossilized coral reef material created about 125,000 years ago during the Sangamon interglacial period.
 The Pamlico sea level rose and fell, from approximately 25 feet higher than present day to 300 feet lower, stabilizing about 25,000 years later.
 The crest that remained exposed became the islands comprising the Keys.

 Windley Key, formerly known as Umbrella Key, is the highest in this chain of islands.
 Homesteaders lived on Umbrella Key from the mid-1800’s until 1908, when the land was sold to the Florida East Coast Railway.
 Quarries of the abundant Key Largo Limestone, called “Keystone,” supplied thousands of tons of fill for the bridge approaches and railbed of the Overseas Railroad until its completion in 1912.
 After that, polished Keystone was shipped to the mainland for use as decorative building material.
 Many public buildings throughout the country showcase Key Largo Limestone beauty.